campusrover/fiducial_pick_and_place/README.md

     </kbd>
 </p>

+#### The Problem

-Given this setup, we would expect controlling the arm to be as simple as taking the transform from some component of the arm to, say, the cargo fiducial, and directing the robot to move accordingly.
+Given this fiducial setup, we would expect controlling the arm to be as simple as taking the transform from some component of the arm to, say, the cargo fiducial, and directing the robot's end effector to match its frame to that of the cargo fiducial.
-Unfortunately, ...

-review dof concept.
-explain why this is a limitation.

-means that any fiducial that the camera

- the frame of any fiducial that the camera sees via `aruco_detect` is registered automatically as a node of the

-Brief comment on `test_frame.py` and `test_arm_controller.py`

-Show ros graph with different nodes.
-Explain how the math works, and why the simple approach of using transforms doesn't work (4dof).
-Review dof concept.

-### Arm Control
+Unfortunately, the PX-100 has less than 6 degrees of freedom, and so it cannot position its end-effector's frame to match the pose of any arbitrary frame within its workspace.
+So our arm control algorithm must be a bit more complex, and function within the hardware constraints of the robot.

+#### The Solution

+Fundamentally, then, the PX-100 can be thought of as a linear gripper on a swivel.
+In other words, the arm must directly face whatever it would grab; before it can grab any object, there must be a straight line between the object and the middling area of the robot's end effector.

 ## Limitations

+## Miscellaneous

+The test frame.